-Tennis Camps go for 4 consecutive days.
+Tennis Camps go for 3 or 4 consecutive days.
 Ages 5 to 16 yrs.
 There is usually a maximum of 10 children per group.
 Tennis Camp includes drills, callisthenics, doubles and sometimes singles play.
+The dates for the Xmas Holidays are:

 - Please send some morning tea